rakzcs/cookbook/soup/Lohikeitto.md

 2. **Simmer Broth & Vegetables:** Melt butter in a large pot over medium heat.
 Add garlic & shallots, cook for 1-2 minutes until fragrant.
 Add potatoes, carrots, salt, and pepper.
 Pour in stock, bring to a boil, cover, and simmer for 12-16 minutes.
 3. **Add Salmon & Cream:** Reduce heat to medium-low.
 Add salmon and cream, stir, and simmer uncovered for 5 minutes.
 4. **Add Dill & Serve:** Remove from heat, stir in dill, cover, and let sit for 5-10 minutes.
 Ladle into bowls, top with pepper, and enjoy!

-Savor the taste of this Finnish classic, perfect for a comforting meal.